-- Acted outside their legal authority; authority. - Not followed policy, or policy or applied its policy inconsistently; inconsistently. - Did not consider all the relevant information, or information or considered irrelevant information; information. - Unreasonably delayed making a decision deciding or informing the complainant of the decision; or - Failed to notify the complainant of the decision or did not provide reasons for a decision.

-• Decision maker had acted in a bias or prejudicial manner
+- Acted outside their legal authority. - Not followed policy or applied its policy inconsistently. - Did not consider all the relevant information or considered irrelevant information. - Unreasonably delayed deciding or informing the complainant of the decision; or - Failed to notify the complainant of the decision or did not provide reasons for a decision. - Decision maker had acted in a bias or prejudicial manner